Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 <!-- that distinguishes your project to quickly orient readers who may be assessing -->
 <!-- multiple projects. -->
 #### Thanos
-Highly available Prometheus setup with long term storage capabilities
+Highly available Prometheus setup with long term storage capabilities.

 ### Background